In October 2016, it was announced that a fourth Planet of the Apes film was already being planned.

 This is the fifth time Steve Zahn had played a talking animal.
 Zahn previously played Monty the cat in the Stuart Little films, Archie the bear in Dr Dolittle 2, Sandy Pig in Unstable Fables: 3 Pigs and a baby, and Thunderclap a nyctosaurus in The Good Dinosaur.
 In this film he plays a chimpanzee named Bad Ape.

 The unit insignias seen on the soldiers were from 2nd infantry division and 17th fires brigade both are units at JBLM (joint base Lewis McCord).
 A truck also had JBLM written on the roof.

 Andy Serkis and Woody Harrelson both appear in Star Wars films.
-Serkis plays Supreme Leader Snoke in the sequel trilogy, and Harrelson plays Beckett in A Star Wars Story: Untitled Han Solo Film (2018).
+Serkis plays Supreme Leader Snoke in the sequel trilogy, and Harrelson plays Beckett in Solo: A Star Wars Story (2018).

 As soldiers plan to attack Caesar's wooded base, note 3 different phrases you see on their helmets: 1) "Monkey Killer" 2) "Bedtime For Bonzo" and 3) "The only good ape is a dead one."